 Types of Boys Bedrooms

-According to the National Association of Home Builders (NAHB), all new homes have a master bedroom with an average area of about 309 square foot.
+According to the National Association of Home Builders (NAHB), all new homes have a master bedroom with an average area of about 309 square feet.
 Other bedrooms make up about another 481 square feet.
-They’re typically smaller at less than 200 square foot each.
-Even that amount of space gives you a lot to work with when choosing between types of boys bedrooms.
+They’re typically smaller at less than 200 square feet each.
+Even that amount of space gives you a lot to work with when choosing between types of boys’ bedrooms.

 Having your own room is a rite of passage for many children.
 It is the milestone from sharing a bedroom with Mom and Dad to having a place to call your own.
 But it’s also essential to approach it with a practical point of view.
 There are the planning and budget to consider.
 You also need to think about the type of purchases you make and how worthwhile they are.

 There are several other factors to consider for a child’s room that may not be on your radar for an adult bedroom.
 For one, it may serve other functions than just a place to sleep at night.
 It may act as a playroom or a place to study.
 That’ll mean a judicious use of space, especially for smaller areas.

 Then, the room will keep evolving as your son grows older.
 The cool fort he had as a toddler won’t seem as fun down the road.
 You have to consider the types of changes you want to make along with the expected costs.
 A simple upgrade can get out of hand quickly if you fail to plan.
 You may find it helpful to plan the layout on paper before committing to any major changes.

 Your expense will vary depending on the degree of structural changes you want to make.
 On the low end of the spectrum, you can easily update a room with a new coat of paint for less than $100.
 If you are building an addition, your budget will skyrocket to upwards of $40,000 or more.
 You’ll also need to factor in other costs such as permits and contractors.